All my problems are meaningless,

 Start with the iconic heroes of literature: Oedipus, Odysseus, Lear, Macbeth.
 Gatsby (Scott Fitzgerald’s The Great Gatsby), Jake Barnes (Papa Hemingway’s For Whom the Bell Tolls), Yossarian (Joseph Heller’s Catch 22), Holden Caulfield (J.D.
 Salinger’s Catcher in the Rye), Sethe (Toni Morrison’s Beloved).
 More recently: Camille Preake (Gillian Flynn’s Sharp Objects), Rachel Watson (Paula Hawkins’s The Girl on the Train), or Harry Potter (the series by J.K.
 Rowling).

-The exception proves the rule: Socrates, the hero who surrenders his life in Plato’s dialogues, struggles not with his own brokenness but with the brokenness of the Greek political elites.
+The exception proves the rule: Socrates, who surrenders his life in Plato’s dialogues, struggles not with his own brokenness but with the brokenness of the Greek political elites.
 “You’ve acted as you have now because you think it’ll let you off being challenged for an account of your life,” he tells his prosecutors.
 “In fact, I tell you, you’ll find the case quite the opposite.
 There’ll be more, not fewer, people challenging you.”
 In other words: Your fake wholeness cannot hide your real brokenness.

 The story is about how we struggle to become whole.
 Some of our strategies are conscious, others less so.
 Some are more effective, others less so.